Published on November 8, 2011

 UV-protective window film is available worldwide.
 For professional installation, look online or in the yellow pages under “glass tinting” or “glass coatings.”
 Several window film companies now carry The Skin Cancer Foundation’s Seal of Recommendation, offering assurance that a sun-protective product is safe and effective.
-For more information on window sun protection or the Seal, visit www.SkinCancer.org.
+Learn more about The Skin Cancer Foundation's Seal of Recommendation.

 John Greenwood, an associate with the Australian Institute of Architects, has over 20 years of experience in design and construction of residential, commercial and aged care projects.
 For over 15 years he has specialized in shade planning and design.
 He is coauthor of the Cancer Council of New South Wales’ publication Undercover — Guidelines for Shade Planning and Design, the most comprehensive shade planning document in Australia.
 He also developed the shade planning and educational software program WebShade.
 H is company, WebShade Pty Ltd, offers shade planning consultancy.

 - Menzies SW.
 Is sun exposure a major cause of melanoma?
 Yes.
 Brit Med J 2008; 337:a763.